-Pierre Alexandre: Vice Chair, Vice President Business Development and Director.
-Mr. Pierre Alexandre co-founded Orbit Garant Drilling in January 2007 and under his leadership the Company has grown to become one of the most prominent Canadian operators in diamond drilling.
+Pierre Alexandre: President, Chief Executive Officer and Director.
+Mr. Pierre Alexandre co-founded Orbit Garant Drilling in January 2007 and under his leadership the Company has grown to become one of the most prominent Canadian operators in mineral drilling.
 He was previously the founder, President and CEO of Orbit Drilling (1986).
-Mr. Alexandre has more than 40 years of experience in the diamond drilling industry, with a particular expertise in operational planning and business relationship development and he has a valuable understanding of how to succeed in the drilling industry.
+Mr. Alexandre has more than 40 years of experience in the mineral drilling industry, with a particular expertise in operational planning and business relationship development and he has a valuable understanding of how to succeed in the mineral drilling industry.
+Mr. Alexandre is also a Director of Goldflare Exploration Inc. since April 2024.
 From 1974 to 1983, he worked as a surface driller for various drilling companies.
-As Vice Chair of Orbit Garant, he draws from his hands-on drilling experience to provide technical operating advice to the Company and is still active in generating domestic and international expansion.